Amino acids are vital chemicals for life, incorporated into the body’s proteins.

 In microorganisms, Histidine is synthesized from sugar ribose and adenosine nucleotide triphosphate.

-Histidine is classified as a basic amino acid.
+Histidine is classified as an essential amino acid.

 However, the side chain of Histidine allows it to act as a base and an acid, donating and accepting protons, which is considered of paramount importance in its role as protein.

-Some amino acids are fundamental for the folding of the protein, which must assume a precise conformational form to function.
+Some amino acids are fundamental for folding the protein, assuming a precise conformational form to function.

 Protein plays a particular role, like the enzymes that catalyze chemical reactions.